 I wanted to like this game so bad.

 Brilliant Shadows had its issues and a messy end, but it also did just enough right to make a sequel enticing.
 Just about all of that potential, however, was dropped in favor of a bigger, messier sprawling narrative that can’t seem to find any real direction.
-There is no real directions, risks or stakes: nothing to fight for.
+There are no stakes: nothing to fight for.
 Just about everyone has already won well before they stepped onto the field and reaped all of the pleasure that come with it.

 I don’t know why this couldn’t have just been one massive interconnected love story because clearly that’s what the developers care the most about.
 It could allow for so much extraneous material to have been cut.
 Hell, at that point, Prudence and Hektor could have been cut and given their own spin-off to focus on the serious end of the story while everyone else traversed the landscape to bang.
 Aku and Aelfnod’s entire story could have been cut as well and molded into its own thing as well.
 Anything but just dumping it all into one pot and hoping it tastes alright in the aftermath.
 Because that aftermath, for as admittedly sweet as it can get from time to time, is mostly saccharine and makes for a very forgettable tale.